At-Large Position 5

 • Assigning a single point of contact (plan reviewer) for projects

-• Adding two staff augmentation contracts expediting over 4,400 plans
+• Adding staff augmentation contracts expediting thousands of plans

-• The Bureau Veritas North America contract was approved by council in March to assist with a 30 expedited plan reviews a day for both building code enforcement (BCE) and storm.
-Since implementation of that contract in April 2,848 plans have been routed through BVNA, helping BCE reduce review times.
+• The Bureau Veritas North America contract was approved by city council in March 2022 to assist with expedited plan reviews a day for both building code enforcement and storm.

-• Isani Consultants has been contracted to provide six structural plan analysts to assist with commercial plan reviews.
-This contract has helped move 1,554 commercial projects forward reducing the current backlog.
+• In 2022, Isani Consultants was also contracted to provide six structural plan analysts to assist with commercial plan reviews.

-City council appropriated $10 million for the implementation of HouPermits, a new permitting system to streamline and enhance the permitting and inspection process.
-HouPermits will serve as a one-stop shop for permitting and inspection information, including ARA and HFD Life Safety Bureau permits and inspections, as well as other areas of HPC not currently using the legacy system.
-Online forms will replace emailed forms and other manual processes.
-The project is currently in the design phase.
-More details may be found here.
+In addition, city council has appropriated approximately $15 million for the implementation of HouPermits, a new permitting system to streamline and improve the permitting and inspection process.
+HouPermits will serve as a one-stop shop for permitting and inspection information.
+The project is currently wrapping up design.